DevlprSachinVerma/low_light_image_enhancement/README.md

 # Low Light Image Enhancement

-This repository contains a project for enhancing low-light images using the PRIDNet model.
+This repository contains a project for enhancing low-light images using the PRIDNet and MWCNN model.
 The model has achieved a Peak Signal-to-Noise Ratio (PSNR) of 21.3, demonstrating its effectiveness in improving the quality of low-light images.

 ## Model
 PRIDNet is a state-of-the-art deep learning model designed for low-light image enhancement.
 The model architecture effectively denoises and enhances images by progressively refining them through multiple stages.